West Wing Week: Episodes

 West Wing Week is a weekly released (usually on Fridays at 12:00 am EDT) web-episode by The White House of the weeks events concerning the President of the United States.
 Episodes are also available via YouTube, The White House website and through iTunes.
 There are also special episodes, such as Mailbag and Dispatch episodes.
 Usually before a dispatch episodes is released the White House will release a preview trailer.
 Dispatches episodes are devoted to a specific topic, for example, in 2011 there was a special "Dispatches from Sudan".
-Mailbag episodes are released 2–3 times a year and focus on answering question sent to the President.
+Mailbag episodes are released 2–3 times a year and focus on answering questions sent to the President.